kaazing/gateway/doc/admin-reference/r_conf_service.md

 </service>
 ```

-##### Example: ${enterprise.shield} Configuration Using socks.ssl.protocols to Accept Reverse Connections on TLSv1.2
+##### Example: Enterprise Shield&trade; Configuration Using socks.ssl.protocols to Accept Reverse Connections on TLSv1.2

-This example shows a `${proxy.service.inline}` service in the DMZ configured for ${enterprise.shield}, for which the <connect> behavior is reversed.
-Instead of connecting to another host, ${the.gateway} accepts connections instead.
+This example shows a `proxy` service in the DMZ configured for Enterprise Shield&trade;, for which the <connect> behavior is reversed.
+Instead of connecting to another host, the Gateway accepts connections instead.
 Thus, the setting is configured as `connect-options` in this example.
-For more information about ${enterprise.shield} and forward and reverse connectivity, see [Checklist: Configure ${enterprise.shield} for ${gateway.name.long}](../reverse-connectivity/o_rc_checklist.md).
+For more information about Enterprise Shield&trade; and forward and reverse connectivity, see [Checklist: Configure Enterprise Shield&trade; for KAAZING Gateway](../reverse-connectivity/o_rc_checklist.md).

-Because this configuration connects a ${gateway.cap} to another ${gateway.cap} in a controlled data center, the example only configures the TLSv1.2 protocol for secure connections.
+Because this configuration connects a Gateway to another Gateway in a controlled data center, the example only configures the TLSv1.2 protocol for secure connections.
 For this type of topology we don't expect to make any other kinds of connections.

 The prefix for this example is `socks.ssl`, rather than just `ssl` to explicitly reference the SSL layer that is transporting the SOCKS protocol.